cpq/embedded-network-programming-guide/README.md

 I will be using a Nucleo board from ST Microelectronics, and there are several choices for the development environment:
-- Use Cube IDE provided by ST
+- Use Cube IDE provided by ST: [install Cube](https://www.st.com/en/development-tools/stm32cubeide.html)
-- Use Keil from ARM
+- Use Keil from ARM: [install Keil](https://www.keil.com/)
-- Use make + GCC compiler, no IDE
+- Use make + GCC compiler, no IDE: follow [this guide](https://mongoose.ws/documentation/tutorials/tools/)

 Here, I am going to use Cube IDE.
 In the templates, however, both Keil and make examples are provided, too.
 So, in order to proceed, install Cube IDE